Estimated reading time: 6 minutes, 59 seconds.

 3.4.
 Please right-click over the new software package we imported and select the option "Retrieve Package Information."

 3.5.
 Please rename or adjust the package's name so you can differ from the current one.

 3.6.
 Please move to the tab "Install Script," change the type to ".vbs" and replace the current script with the code below for Thinkiosk (ThinKioskClient-7.4.25.msi) or SecureRemoteWorker (SecureRemoteWorker-7.4.25.msi).

 Side Note: The command above uses the argument "/qn" which means a full silence install without the agent interaction.

 3.7.
 Click on "Save As..".
 The popup screen confirmation sometimes appears under the taskbar.
 You may need to click on that to appear on the front end.
 Please close the screen and accept the option to add (import) the new software package to the console.

 3.8.
-The best practice is always to test out the new applications in your lab environment to get usual with the new features, check compatibility with all your current applications then move to production after your team evaluation.
+The best practice is always to test out the new applications in your lab environment to get familiar with the new features, check compatibility with all your current applications, and then move to production after your team evaluation.
 We have KB with the release notes for Secure Remote Worker and ThinKiosk.

 3.9.
-The instruction below will guide you through creating a temporary “test” folder and a copy from your production profile to upgrade your lab environment to the newest version of the client.
+The instructions below will guide you through creating a temporary “test” folder and a copy from your production profile to upgrade your lab environment to the newest version of the client.